The Owner and the Bail Industry

 - 04-23-2018, Richmond Times-Dispatch, Richmond prosecutors to stop seeking cash bonds for criminal defendants,

-and wrote several essays:
+and wrote several blogs and essays including:

 Thank you for taking the time to visit our website.